Nikshay-Jain/Deep-Learning/README.md

 # Deep-Learning
-Tensors 'flow' in nature !!!
+$\textbf{Tensors `flow' in nature !!!}$

+A comprehensive repository to learn deep learning by tensorflow (under constant additions yet).